Parent and Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Provide family members a voice in decision-making on committees, such as School Innovation and Improvement Plan (SIIP) and PTA.
+- Provide family members a voice in decision-making on committees, such as the school innovation and improvement plan committee and the family engagement team.

-- Engage caregiver input when developing the School Innovation and Improvement Plan (SIIP), Title I Schoolwide Plan, the Title I Parent and Family Engagement Policy and Compact, and plans for use of Title I family engagement funding.
+- Engage caregiver input when developing the School Improvement and Innovation Plan (SIIP), Comprehensive Needs Assessment, the Title I Parent and Family Engagement Policy and Compact, and plans for the use of Title I family engagement funding.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Book Fair, International Night, Winter Carnival, Bingo, and Earth Day Clean Up.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Field Day, Curriculum Night, and Book Fair.

 - Provide opportunities for caregivers to volunteer within the school in various ways, such as helping with the Fresh Pack program, supporting the PTA, working in the library or production room, and volunteering in classrooms.